5 September 2017

 Ruth Stark President of IFSW said, ‘The establishment of this Commission is an important and critical journey in the development of the social work profession.
 In the coming years, we hope to see that in bringing the schools of social work and practitioners closer together the result will be better social work services for people and our communities.’

 IFSW Secretary General, Dr Rory Truell commented, ‘The gap between social work education and practice has had major consequences in many countries often resulting in confusion about the social work role and the loss of opportunity to strengthen the impact and voice of the profession in supporting socially just, peaceful, inclusive societies.
-The problem stems from a historical separation between practice and education resulting in the lack of professional global regulation with practice and education informing one another.
+The problem stems from a historical separation of the professional bodies resulting in a gap between practice and education informing one another.
 By bringing social work education and practice into one professional body we can look forward to a much stronger, more focused social work profession’.

 Upon ratification by the IFSW General Meeting next year, schools of social work that meet the criteria will be able to be recognized by IFSW and be able to use IFSW endorsement.

 As a starting point the Executive of IFSW has asked the interim Education Commission to consult on the following draft criteria: